CPR Certification Online American CPR Care Association

 How Can You Help Someone Who is Gasping or Unconscious?

-As a lay responder, you will witness that the person is unable to respond as you find them unconscious when they are left unattended for a long time.
-However, if you do not provide first aid for unconsciousness emergencies on time, the patient or victim can suffer permanent brain damage.
+As a lay responder, you will witness the person not responding as you find them unconscious when they are left unattended for a long time.
+However, the patient or victim can suffer permanent brain damage if you do not promptly provide first aid for unconsciousness emergencies.

-Meanwhile, it is common for onlookers to confuse gasping and other strange vocal noises with breathing, and unfortunately, they fail to call 911 or start life-saving chest compressions promptly as the person becomes more unstable or is unable to respond.
+Meanwhile, it is common for onlookers to confuse gasping and other strange vocal noises with breathing.
+Unfortunately, they fail to call 911 or start life-saving chest compressions promptly as the person becomes more unstable or cannot respond.

 This also happens when someone dials 911 to report a gasping patient – they frequently respond with a “Yes” when the dispatcher asks if the patient is breathing, leading the dispatcher to mistakenly conclude that the patient is not having a cardiac arrest.